 - Berlin's architecture, culture, and fashion reflect the city's charismatic and multicultural flair

 - City's memorials, streets, and squares tell the tale of its unique, turbulent history

 Students considering applying are encouraged to apply for the generous DAAD Undergraduate Scholarship.
 The application is due by January 31 (before you will have received confirmation of your exchange.)
 You will require a letter from Go Global to apply.

 Notes on Language of Instruction

-Each UBC student going on exchange to HU will be able to take one German language course (either intensive before the semester, or elementary German during the semester) as part of their exchange without having to pay the course fee to HU.
-Instead, students will pay UBC tuition for the credits obtained.
-Any additional German language courses will be covered by each student, as per the tuition fees at HU.
-This is a special system that has been set up only for UBC students.
-All other exchange students have to pay for all of the German language courses.
+- Each student will be able to take one German language course (either intensive before the semester, or elementary German during the semester) as part of their exchange without having to pay the course fee to HU (students will pay UBC tuition for the credits obtained - this is a special system that has been set up only for UBC students)

 Who can go?